ascrookes/Kandid/README.md

 Philosophy?
 The philosophy behind this project is fundamentally wrong.
 A shift in volume in a room does not signify an important moment.
 With this philosophy baked into the app, although it does capture some good moments, it takes a lot of random photos.
 The downside of sorting through and deleting these random photos far outweights the positive of getting a few good pictures.

+Other Problems?
+This approach is incredibly battery draining.
+Having the camera on, audio recording, and audio processing is a lot of work to be done on a mobile device.

 Future?
 Hopefully with a new philosophy this app could provide huge amounts of value to many people's day to day lives.
+Also having a way to do so that does not kill the battery so fast will also help.